-How to Configure Git Username and Email (Global and Local)
+Configure Git Username and Email with git config

 A wrong Git identity is easy to ignore until it shows up on every commit, pull request, and code review.
-To configure a Git username and email address cleanly, set a global identity for everyday work, override it only in repositories that need something different, and verify which config file Git is actually reading.
+To set Git username and email values cleanly, configure a global identity for everyday work, override it only in repositories that need something different, and verify which config file Git is actually reading.

 Git can read configuration from three scopes: system, global, and local.
 Most people only need the global and local scopes for username and email.
 Global settings apply to every repository for your user account, while local settings only apply inside the current repository and override the global values there.